randoop/pascali-coverage/README.md

 ## Setup

-This is the directory structure that I use:
+This is the directory structure used for testing:
 ```
 pascali-coverage
 ├── coverage.sh